griffy/griffy.github.com/_posts/2012-5-20-A-Fast-Informal-Explanation-of-Ruby's-Object-Hierarchy.markdown

 What you're actually doing is more along these lines:

-    Person = Class.new(<definition>)
+    Person = Class.new

 If you think of a class you create as being *alive*--being a real variable like any other you can manipulate--things fall into place.
 All of a sudden it makes sense why you write Person.new any time you want a new instance of the Person class.
-You're really calling the "new" method of the Person object (which, again, is an instance of the Class class), and it's returning an instance of the Person *class* that you defined.
+You're really calling the "new" method of the Person object (which it inherited from the Class class), and that method is returning an instance of the Person *class* that you defined.

 It's all a bit like the Kansas City Shuffle.